Chart Color Schemes

 Petersham has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-Key projects include Victoria Road Precinct Rezoning, 29-31 Brighton Street Petersham, Henson Park Grandstand Redevelopment, and Stanmore North Precinct Planning (Our Fairer Future Plan).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 11 projects likely affecting the region.
+Notable initiatives include Victoria Road Precinct Rezoning, 29-31 Brighton Street in Petersham, Henson Park Grandstand Redevelopment, and Stanmore North Precinct Planning under Our Fairer Future Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.